ZeroX-DG/blog/source/_posts/Australia-travel-log-Sydney.md

 When I awoke, the street lights had just been turned on.
 My stomach made a sad growling sound.

 I left my room, checking my bag several times, making sure the key was there.
-The front desk closed at 6PM, and getting stuck outside in the CBD on a Friday night doesn't sound like the smartest idea.
+The front desk closed at 6 PM, and getting stuck outside in the CBD on a Friday night doesn't sound like the smartest idea.
 The bars on the other side of the street were getting more crowded by the minute.

 The restaurants in the city are mostly fancy ones, costing $50 or above per person.
 So I kept on walking further south and ended up in Westfield, hoping that they'd still have some cheap ramen at Ippudo.
 Lucky for me, the restaurant closes at 8 and the staff were happy to take me to a counter seat.